KathiWinter/PCIMR_Task1/README.md

 `rosrun pcimr_findgoal navigation`

 The subscrib
-ers, publisher, service, as well as the algorithm are located in **navigation_node**.
+ers, publisher, service, as well as the algorithm are located in **navigation** node.
 It has the following functions:
 `def run(self, rate: float = 1)`
 This method runs the node.